rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 If the term after the dot is a nonterminal, `predict()` is called.
 It adds the expansion of the nonterminal to the current column.

+If the term is nullable, then we simply advance the current state, and add that to the current column.
+This fix to the original Earley parsing was suggested by Aycock et al.[^aycock2002practical].

 <form name='python_run_form'>